fyough/push-engine/README.md

-This script does not generate any .m3u files.
+⚠️ Note: this script does not provide any playlists or other digital content.
 Nothing is hosted on Github.